bdoolaeghe/cassandra-course/TPs/TP3/TP3.2_data_availability.md

 cqlsh> SOURCE '/TPs/TP1/insert_dataset_for_temperature_by_city.cql'
 ```

-* Again, shutdown a node, and query the data from 'paris' and 'berlin' as we earlier did [with no replication](#user-content-cluster-with-no-replication).
+* Again, shutdown a node, and query the data from 'paris', 'berlin' and 'londres' as we earlier did [with no replication](#user-content-cluster-with-no-replication).
 Conclusion ?

 *Thanks to replication, when a node is fallen, we can
-still get the data from a replica.*
+still get all the data from a replica.*

 [>> Next (TP3.3_tunable_consistency.md)](TP3.3_tunable_consistency.md)